bbc/tams/docs/adr/0045-flow-init-segments.md

 * Good, because it doesn't require format-specific Flow parameters
 * Good, because it re-uses existing patterns/mechanisms
+* Good, because it supports features like edit-by-reference without any modification
+  * Though additional checks for Flow compatibility may be required
 * Neutral, because it requires a backwards-compatible addition to the spec
 * Neutral, because extensions such as C2PA metadata should be supported as the sequence of init and media segments isn't changed
 * Bad, because it doesn't allow for different init segments for different parts of the Flow